mvysny/mvysny.github.io/_posts/2019-1-25-why-is-my-jvm-server-slow.md

 ### It May Be GC

-However, having high CPU usage could also mean that your JVM is striving to get more memory for your app.
+However, having high CPU usage could also mean that your JVM is striving to get more JVM memory for your app.
 If your `-Xmx` is low and your app memory usage is high, then GC starts to use 100% of CPU, to collect garbage memory and find free memory blocks.
 If GC is unable to do so in a reasonable time (3 seconds usually), then the JVM fails with `OutOfMemoryError`.